There’s A Fishy Business Going On in Urbiztondo, Pangasinan

-This BFAR-accredited farm school, established in 2022, is proud to be one at the forefront of sustainable aquaculture practices capable of driving socio-economic development for fish farmers across the nation.
+This Bureau of Fisheries and Aquatic Resources (BFAR)-accredited farm school, established in 2022, is proud to be one at the forefront of sustainable aquaculture practices capable of driving socio-economic development for fish farmers across the nation.
 According to the records, the JNS Aqua Farm is the first catfish processing plant in the Philippines.
 The farm specializes in hatchery, grow-out, and processing of African hito.
 Gone are the days of murky mud ponds.
 JNS raises their catfish in concrete tanks, with water quality monitored like a VIP spa.
 The result?
 Clean, healthy, delicious fish that consumers can trust—and maybe even serve at fancy dinner parties!
 Why not, though?

 /MJGE